Maine Farmland Trust

 A graduate of Harvard University, James has a strong background in finance, investments, and strategy consulting developed over almost two decades in the fields of investment banking and private-equity investing.
 He has acted as an advisor and consultant to public and private companies and non-profit organizations in the United States and Europe.
 His family runs Allandale Farm in Boston, MA, the last working farm operating within metropolitan city limits in the United States.

-Henry Whittemore is Principal of Crow’s Nest Collaborative, a global forestry investment and management services consultancy, and has more than twenty-five years of global timberland management experience.
+Henry Whittemore is the Executive Director at Maine TREE and Principal of Crow’s Nest Collaborative, a global forestry investment and management services consultancy, and has more than twenty-five years of global timberland management experience.
 Prior to establishing his own company, he was senior director of an international timberland investment fund and the regional manager for a large timberland investment management organization.
 Early in his career, he worked with landowners in New Hampshire to develop conservation strategies for farms and forestland permanently protected through conservation easements.
 He holds a BA from Williams College and a Masters in Forestry from Yale University, School of Forestry and Environmental Studies.